Milliyet: History and profile

 Milliyet came to publishing life at the Nuri Akça press in Babıali, Istanbul as a daily private newspaper on 3 May 1950.
 Its owner was Ali Naci Karacan.
 After his death in 1955 the paper was published by his son, Encüment Karacan.

 For a number of years the person who made his mark on the paper as the editor-in-chief was Abdi İpekçi. İpekçi managed to raise the standards of the Turkish press by introducing his journalistic criteria.
-On 1 February 1979, İpekçi was murdered by Mehmet Ali Ağca, who would later attempt to assassinate the Pope John Paul II.
+On 1 February 1979, İpekçi was murdered by Mehmet Ali Ağca, who would later attempt to assassinate Pope John Paul II.
 Between 14 August and 27 August 1983 the paper was temporarily banned by the martial law authorities.

 Milliyet is published in the broadsheet format.

 In 2001 Milliyet had a circulation of 337,000 copies.
 According to comScore, Milliyets website is the fifth most visited news website in Europe.